 This book aims to bring together articles across the world on online dating exercises as a social, economical and political phenomenon and define online dating as an important experience that should be considered as a ground for research.
 As the Internet’s influence on social life and behaviors increase ,.
 The virtual realm is becoming our daily reality ,.
 So much so that dating digitally has permeated social networking territories from the very beginning stages.
 Looking at the changes and similarities between old and new behaviors adopted online and offline, this book aims to find commonalities and discrepancies between cultures and nations on online dating preferences, shedding light on the influences of new media on personal and interpersonal levels.
 This book aims to highlight the importance of online dating as a site for analysis, as well as establishing the boundaries for such research.
 The articles show that online dating can be studied both qualitatively and quantitatively, using existing methodologies as venues to understand and adopt this new way of social engagement.

 Online dating and online courtship has been a prominent part of the daily experience of most users over the years that followed the proliferation of Internet and Web 2.0..
 Courtship is not a new phenomenon, dating is a part of the social structure of many cultural systems.
 The introduction of new technologies has changed the way we interact with others, despite early negative stigmatization; forms of online dating have been integrated into the social structure of various cultural spheres fairly quickly.
 The anonymity aspect that had been prevalent in the early days of blogs and forums slowly lead the way to a shift from this dualistic representation model of a fake online self to an overlapping of the online and real identities.
-This shift can visibly be seen in the examples of online dating and courtship websites as in the recent years companies specifically created for this purpose required real information from their users.
+In recent years this shift can be seen in the examples of online dating and courtship companies requiring real information from their users.
 The way media in general represented online dating, especially TV shows, labeled it as “unsafe” and “sketchy”: an article on Huffington Post sheds light on the dangers of online dating especially for women, as the stigma for online dating slowly declines in media.
 This portrayal of online dating produced a stigma for the users over the years, the TV shows and other media often labeled users as “anti-social”: according to a 2013 report from the Pew Research Center, 21 percent of polled Internet users agree that “People who use online dating sites are desperate.”.
 This type of atmosphere however, is changing rapidly as the Social Networking Sites (that are defined as “... web-based services that allow individuals to (1) construct a public or semi-public profile within a bounded system, (2) articulate a list of other users with whom they share a connection, and (3) view and traverse their list of connections and those made by others within the system.“) are becoming an eminent part of our daily lives, since they provide an online social experience that is not “dangerous”.
-The increase in this and other online social experiences began to change the nature of daily interpersonal interactions.
+The increase in these and other online social experiences began to change the nature of daily interpersonal interactions.
 This change has allowed the users to seek intimate relationships online more often.
 “According to a recent estimate based on ComScore Networks’ analysis of Internet users’ browsing behavior, 40 million Americans visited online dating sites in 2003, generating $214 million in revenues, making online dating the most important subscription-based business on the Internet.”.

 Defining Online Courtship/Dating: